Differential Graded Categories are k-linear Stable Infinity Categories: Differential Graded Categories

 \subsection{Review of Differential Graded Categories}

 \mbox{}\\ In this section we review the definition of a differential graded category, give several basic examples, and recall the model category structure on the category of dg categories given by T\"{o}en and Tabuada.
+The reader is referred to \cite{K} or \cite{To2} for a general introduction to dg categories.

-We now fix a field $k$ of characteristic $0$ for convenience, although we expect similar results hold in characteristic $p$.
-Let $Ch(k)$ denote the category of chain complexes of vector spaces over $k$. \begin{defn} A differential graded (dg) category $\cT$ over $k$ consists of the following data. \begin{itemize} \item A class of objects $Ob(\cT)$. \item For every pair of objects $x,y \in \cT$ a complex $\cT(x,y) \in Ch(k)$. \item For every triple $x,y,z \in \cT$ a composition $\cT(y,z) \otimes \cT(x,y) \to \cT(x,z)$. \item A unit for every $x \in \cT$, $e_x: k \to \cT(x,x)$ \\ These data are required to satisfy the usual associativity and unit conditions. \end{itemize} \end{defn}
+We now fix $k$ any commutative ring with unit.
+Let $Ch(k)$ denote the category of chain complexes of $k$-modules. \begin{defn} A differential graded (dg) category $\cT$ over $k$ consists of the following data. \begin{itemize} \item A class of objects $Ob(\cT)$. \item For every pair of objects $x,y \in \cT$ a complex $\cT(x,y) \in Ch(k)$. \item For every triple $x,y,z \in \cT$ a composition $\cT(y,z) \otimes \cT(x,y) \to \cT(x,z)$. \item A unit for every $x \in \cT$, $e_x: k \to \cT(x,x)$. \\ These data are required to satisfy the usual associativity and unit conditions. \end{itemize} \end{defn}

-We say that a dg category is small if its class of objects $Ob(\cT)$ forms a set.
-We will denote the category of small dg categories by $Cat^k_{dg}$.
+We say that a dg category is small if its class of objects $Ob(\cT)$ forms a set. \begin{nota} We will denote the category of small dg categories by $Cat^k_{dg}$. \end{nota}

 The definition of a dg functor is the usual definition of an enriched functor. \begin{defn} Let $\cT$ and $\cT'$ be dg categories.
 A dg functor $\cF: \cT \to \cT'$ consists of: \begin{itemize} \item A map on objects $\cF: Ob(\cT) \to Ob(\cT')$. \item A map of chain complexes $\cF_{x,y}: \cT(x,y) \to \cT'(\cF (x),\cF (y))$ for all $x,y \in Ob(\cT)$, \end{itemize} which is compatible with the units and compositions in the obvious sense. \end{defn}